center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-changelog.md

   * Improvements to Exception handler in LDAP class, and better logging.
   * LDAP class supports turning on LDAP-debug logging.
   * Much improvements to SAML 2.0 Metadata generation and parsing.
-  * Adding more recent jQuery library.
+  * Adding more recent jquery library.
-  * Generic interface for including jQuery dependencies in template headers.
+  * Generic interface for including jquery dependencies in template headers.
   * Improved UI on default theme
   * Fix for session duration in the Conditions element in the Assertion (SAML 2.0).
   * Updated with new Feide IdP metadata in metadata-templates